ninakali/ninakali.github.io/notes/win2/index.md

 A major selling point for Windows was its capability to run old DOS applications in a window.
 In theory.
 In practice, this worked only with the most basic programs, as most software expected to have total control over the computer's resources.

 Curiously, many modern sources quote that a significant drawback of Windows 1 was its lack of scalable proportional fonts.
 This is simply untrue: Helv and Tms Rmn shipped with it are both proportional *and* support sizes from 8 to 48 points (and they look nicer than on Mac starting from version 1.03).
 Only the interface elements (title bars and text in dialogue boxes) *were* proportional and looked a bit "clunky".

+A unique feature of Windows that many reviewers, both now and then, are failing to notice is its Graphics Device Interface (GDI).
+Not only was it built in compliance with ISO/IEC 7942 GKS standard, but it also allows a layer of abstraction between output devices that enables as-close-as-possible representation between different screens and printers.
+GDI was the magic behind "What you see is what you get", and nailing it was one of the main reasons the Windows release was delayed.

 </div>